nicwest/chess-blog/content/posts/british-championship-day-2.md

 {{</pgn>}}

 I actually feel pretty good about this game even though I lost.
-I think I played well (untill I didn't) and the reason I lost the game was because I did something stupid, that I know and understand was stupid and I'm actively working on fixing it.
+I think I played well (until I didn't) and the reason I lost the game was because I did something stupid, that I know and understand was stupid and I'm actively working on fixing it.
 Would it have been nice to win another game, go 3 for 3 and play on the top board for all the marbles tomorrow?
 For sure, but it's